Skip to content

 O Trevo is a casual, traditional tasca serving simple Portuguese pleasures: beer, snacks, and bifanas.
 A bifana is a Portuguese sandwich and a must-eat during your 2 days in Lisbon.

 The bifana is made with thinly sliced pork; when you order at the counter, you can see the staff slapping the meat on the griddle.
 The pork is served on a perfectly-crusty Portuguese bread, a match made in heaven.
-The pairing is really basic, but damn, is it good.
+The pairing is basic, but damn, is it good.

 Deciding What to Do For 2 Days in Lisbon